NikolaVk/battleship-wars/README.md

 ### Known Bugs

-- I was unable to find any bugs in the endresult
+- I was unable to find any bugs in the end result

 ## Deployment